Barry Levinson's unrealized projects: The Last Hero: A Life of Henry Aaron

-On April 3, 2012, Levinson was set to direct the baseball biopic The Last Hero: A Life of Henry Aaron, with Adam Mazer writing the script, and Mike Tollin, Glenn Rigberg, & Peter Guber set to produce the biopic.
+On April 3, 2012, Levinson was set to direct the Hank Aaron baseball biopic The Last Hero: A Life of Henry Aaron, with Adam Mazer writing the script, and Mike Tollin, Glenn Rigberg and Peter Guber set to produce the biopic.

 Untitled love story

 On May 21, 2012, Levinson was set to direct Ronald Harwood's historical romance film loosely adapted from Bei La's novel The Cursed Piano, with Mike Medavoy, Edward McGurn, & Raffaella De Laurentiis set to produce the film and Shanghai Film Group financing the production.

-Last Men Out miniseries
+Last Men Out TV miniseries

 On July 29, 2015, Levinson was set to produce Tom Fontana's Vietnam War miniseries Last Men Out with National Geographic set to air, but there was no casting announcement for miniseries.

 Revival

 On April 4, 2017, Levinson was set to direct and executive produce Phil Primason's comedy script Revival with Billy Crystal set to executive produce and star in the film.